 A food intolerance is characterized by an inability to digest food due to a non-immunological cause such as an enzyme deficiency or metabolic disorder.
 Some examples are:

-Other well known known food intolerances are when an individual experiences a reaction to FODMAPs (a collection of short chain carbohydrates and sugar alcohols found in foods, this is classed as an enzymatic deficiency where there is a lack of enzymes to these carbohydrates.
+Other well-known food intolerances are when an individual experiences a reaction to FODMAPs (a collection of short-chain carbohydrates and sugar alcohols found in foods, this is classed as an enzymatic deficiency where there is a lack of enzymes to these carbohydrates.

-There are also other adverse food reactions which are often classed as food intolerances:
+There are also other adverse food reactions that are often classed as food intolerances: